-How did you find out about Creative Shift Projects?
+How did you find out about Creative Shift?

-At the start of this year, I went through all of my emails and created a plan because I knew I had to make the most of it.
-Before, I would never look through my UAL emails but in January I went through them and that’s when I saw an update on Connect To*.
-It hit me!
-The way it was worded “industry professionals” and “boost your career” intrigued me.
-I started to see opportunities and thought I would apply to see what happens.
+At the start of this year I went through all of my emails and created a plan because I knew I had to make the most of it.
+That’s when I saw an update on Connect To*.
+It hit me - the way it was worded - “industry professionals” and “boost your career” intrigued me.
+I started to see opportunities and thought I would apply to see what happened.
 So that’s how I found out about it, by registering and looking at my emails – using what was right in front of me! (*Connect To is a creative network run by UAL students with support from Creative Shift.)

-What are some of the Creative Shift projects you’ve been involved with?
+What Creative Shift projects have you been involved in?

-Creative Shift Professional mentoring (This programme is run by Careers and Employability): This came through Jai, Creative Shift Manager, who has been amazing.
-I really adore the team, honestly, they’ve just been so helpful.
-I received an email and then went to the introduction where they told us what to expect from being a mentee and having a mentor.
-I went through a process and they connected me with my current mentor, Sandra, who they felt would be appropriate for me.
+Creative Shift professional mentoring: I received an email about mentoring from the Creative Shift team.
+I went to the introduction where they told us what to expect from being a mentee and having a mentor.
+I went through a process and they connected me with my mentor Sandra, who they felt would be appropriate for me.
 She’s amazing!
-She’s a fashion buyer, she’s been a stylist and she’s done so much during her career.
+She’s a fashion buyer, has been a stylist and she’s done so much during her career.

 Can you tell us about any extra-curricular projects you've been part of?

-What are your top take aways from the projects you have been part of?
+What are your take-aways from the projects you've been part of?

-Collaboration is necessary in order to succeed and to appreciate the people around me; recognising the different skills that could help benefit me and how I can benefit them.
+- Collaboration - it's necessary to succeed and to appreciate the people around me.
+Recognising the different skills that could help benefit me and how I can benefit them.
 Sometimes you can’t do it all on your own and if you have big ideas you need big groups of people.

-It’s definitely taught me to manage my time well and balance other projects alongside my course.
-Projects which have shone another light on my university experience.
+- Time management - I've learnt how to manage my time well and balance other projects alongside my course.